 Why you should learn this material: Physical chemistry utilizes both macroscopic and microscopic viewpoints.
-Thermodynamics is the most powerful macroscopic description for chemists and central to understanding chemical equilibrium; it is the foundation of much of modern science.
+Thermodynamics is the most powerful macroscopic description available to chemists; it is the foundation of much of modern science.
 The kinetic theory of gases, in contrast, introduces a rigorous microscopic view of the collisions that underpin gas laws and chemical reactivity in the gas phase.